 Usually, buyers have a specific reason to be a certain market.
 As an example, buyers in Guelph choose Guelph because maybe they just received a new job here (congrats!).
 Maybe their child is going to the University of Guelph (another congrats!).

 Some buyers may also like that Kitchener is cheaper than Guelph and may want to look there as well.
 No problem.
-However, some buyers who are not familiar with the area may also be enticed by the cheaper prices in London and work in Guelph.
+However, some buyers who are not familiar with the area may also like the cheaper prices in London and work in Guelph.
 This may look great in a budget spreadsheet, but traveling from Guelph to London on a daily basis may get old quickly.
 You should narrow down your market before you start looking.

-Be realistic with market pricing
+Be realistic with market pricing and expectations

-Your real estate agent should know the price of houses in Guelph, from detached, to semi-detached to townhomes and condos.
-If your budget is $500,000 and you want a detached house in Guelph, the reality is that this is no longer an option.
+Your Guelph real estate agent should know the price of houses in Guelph, from detached, to semi-detached to townhomes and condos.
+If your budget is $500,000 and you want a magazine worthy detached house in Guelph, the reality is that this is no longer an option.
 However, there are many condos that are in this price range that offer great value.

 Unfortunately for buyers, we are in a strong sellers market.
 This means sellers are in full control as there is far more demand for housing than available supply.
 “Scoring a deal” in Guelph is almost impossible these days, because there is usually more than one person willing to pay full asking price or more for a home.